 Make it easier for pollinators to find flowers by planting enough of each plant species to feed them.
 Sizeable patches (3 square feet+) of the same plant are the easiest for pollinators to find.
 In naturalistic gardens without true groupings, repeat each plant species throughout the area – pollinators will find them.

-6. Provide nesting sites for pollinators in your landscape.
+6. Provide nesting sites in your landscape.

 Seventy percent of native bee species nest in the ground and need bare soil in a sunny spot.
 Dedicate small areas to these ground-nesting bees and keep those zones free of foot traffic.
 Accommodate the other 30 percent of bees that nest in old mouse holes, tree cavities, pithy plant stems, dead trees, crevices in stone walls, and the like.
 Other types of pollinators have different habitat needs—a well-layered landscape (trees, shrubs, vines, and perennials) will accommodate most of them.